 Improved cash flow

 Recurring payments eliminate businesses’ need to wait for customers to send in payments.
 Late and missed payments are reduced, and cash flow management is greatly improved.
-If payments fail, recurring payment systems will automatically retry according to pre-set protocols.
+Stax Bill utilizes AI-driven smart retries, which analyze the optimal time of day and day of the week to re-attempt a failed transaction, significantly increasing recovery rates over static daily retries.

 Reduced payments-related disputes